-Crops Innovation Class (50173): Open to youth who were at least 13 years of age on September 1, 2021 and are enrolled in Crops.
+Crops Innovation Class (50173): Open to youth enrolled in any Crops project.
 Demonstrate the skills and knowledge you have gained through the Crops project.
 This could be related to, but not limited to crop production, crop utilization or topics of interest to the member related to agronomy.
 The exhibit may include, but is not limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you have learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-Crops Ready4Life Challenge (50175): See rules on page 63.
+Crops Ready4Life Challenge: See rules on page 63.

-Crops Maker (50400): See rules on page 63.
+Crops Maker (Not State Fair Eligible): See rules on page 63.

-Crops Awareness [4H-CS]

-Exhibit to be an educational exhibit consisting of a poster, display, notebook, or other material.
-See rule 7, page 7 for display and poster size restrictions.
+Crops Awareness [4H-CS] Exhibit to be an educational exhibit consisting of a poster, display, notebook, or other material.
+See rule 7, page 5 for display and poster size restrictions.
 Topics may be from the following: consumer/industrial uses of crops; agronomic display: botany, fertility, etc., integrated pest management: weeds/insect/diseases; "Dollars & Cents" of crop production, commodity marketing/summary of accomplishment, etc.